ophub/luci-app-amlogic/README.md

 View Chinese description  |  [查看中文说明](README.cn.md)

-Supports management of Amlogic s9xxx, Allwinner (V-Plus-Cloud), and Rockchip (BeikeYun, Chainedbox-L1-Pro, FastRhino-R66S/R68S, Radxa-5B/E25, Hinlink-H66K/H68k) boxes.
-It is also supported for OpenWrt installed in a KVM virtual machine on Armbian systems.
-The current functions include `install OpenWrt to EMMC`, `Manually Upload Updates / Download Updates Online to update the OpenWrt firmware or kernel`, `Backup / Restore firmware config`, `Snapshot management` and `Custom firmware / kernel download site`, etc.
+This supports online management of Amlogic S9xxx series (such as X96, HK1, H96 etc.), Allwinner (VPlus), and Rockchip (BeikeYun, Chainedbox-L1-Pro, FastRhino-R66S/R68S, Radxa-5B/E25, Hinlink-H66K/H68K) boxes, and it also supports using OpenWrt installed on Armbian system KVM virtual machines.
+The current features include `installing OpenWrt to EMMC`, `manually uploading upgrade/online downloading updated` OpenWrt firmware or kernel version, `backing up/restoring firmware configuration`, `snapshot management`, and `custom firmware/kernel download sites`.

-The use of OpenWrt system and luci-app-amlogic in the box requires the support of some [required software packages](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/make-openwrt/documents#1011-required-options-for-openwrt).
-Please add according to the instructions when `customizing OpenWrt compilation`.
-When using one click script to `manual install` in OpenWrt without compiling luci-app-amlogic, if there is a missing dependency, please install the dependency according to the log prompt (`System` > `Software Package` > `Refresh List` > `Search for the corresponding software package` > `Install`), and then try again.
+To use OpenWrt system and `luci-app-amlogic` plugins in the box, some [required packages](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/make-openwrt/documents/README.md#1011-openwrt-required-options) are needed.
+Please add them according to the instructions when customizing the compilation of OpenWrt.
+When using the one-click script `manual installation` in OpenWrt that has not compiled `luci-app-amlogic`, if there is a prompt for missing dependencies, please install the dependencies first according to the log prompt (`System` > `Software Package` > `Refresh List` > `Search for Corresponding Software Package` > `Install`), and then`retry`.

-## Manual install
+## Manual Installation

-- If the OpenWrt you are using does not have this plugin, you can also install it manually.
-Use SSH to log in to any directory of OpenWrt system, Or in the `System menu` → `TTYD terminal`, Run the onekey install command to automatically download and install this plugin.
+- If the plugin is not available in the OpenWrt you are using, you can also install it manually.
+Log in to any directory of the OpenWrt system using SSH or run the one-click installation command in the `System Menu` → `TTYD Terminal` to automatically download and install the plugin.

 ```yaml
 curl -fsSL git.io/luci-app-amlogic | bash